The Exchange transaction logs are 5 MB files that are used to ensure database integrity. When handling the storage...

 Adesh Rampat has 10 years experience with network and IT administration.
 He is a member of the Association of Internet Professionals, the Institute for Network Professionals, and the International Webmasters Association.
 He has also lectured extensively on a variety of topics.

 Did you like this tip?
 If so, (or if not) why not let us know.
-Send an
+Send an email to us and sound off.
+Or visit our tips page to rate this tip, or submit one of your own.

 Exchange 2000 Server Administration : A Beginner's Guide